A BRIEF TIMELINE OF YORK MANSION HOUSE

 In February, work began on the last outstanding task, the completion of the Great Room (later called the State Room).
 Here, the principle craftsman was the master-carpenter and joiner John Terry, perhaps an ancestor of the famous York Sweet-manufacturing family.
 He was paid £239 for woodwork and panelling.

 By the mid 19th century, the Lord Mayors were clearly entertaining in style.
-During the Mayoral year of 1832-3, the Mansion House got through 1,717 bottles of port, sherry, claret and champagne, at a total cost of £420 2s 9d.
+During the Mayoral year of 1832-3, the house got through 1,717 bottles of port, sherry, claret and champagne, at a total cost of £420 2s 9d.